Rexhaif/transformers-search/README.md

-# sherlock-bert
+# transformers-search
-Sherlock-BERT is a tool for pseudo-labeling using finetuned BERT embeddings
+Transformers-Search is a tool for pseudo-labeling using finetuned Transformer-like model's embeddings Currently in a stage of proof-of-concept, supporting various models from [sentence-transformers](https://github.com/UKPLab/sentence-transformers)